-Expected Week of Childbirth (EWC) Insert Date: The expected week of childbirth is the week, beginning Sunday, in which it is expected you will have your baby.
-The 15 th week before my expected week of childbirth At least 15 weeks before you intend to take maternity leave, notify your Headteacher that you are pregnant and the expected week of childbirth.
+Date Action Expected Week of Childbirth (EWC) Insert Date: The expected week of childbirth is the week, beginning Sunday in which it is expected you will have your baby.
+The 15 th week before my expected week of childbirth At least 28 days before you intend to take maternity leave, notify your Headteacher that you are pregnant and the expected week of childbirth.
 You also need to specify the date on which you intend to start your maternity leave.
 Insert Date: Ensure that the form MAT B1 is received from the GP or Midwife and handed to your Head Teacher.
 11 weeks before the expected week of childbirth This is the earliest you may start your period of maternity leave.
 Insert Date: 4 weeks before the expected week of childbirth From this week if you are on sick leave because of a pregnancy related condition, you will automatically start your period of maternity leave.
-Insert Date: Start of Maternity Leave You may start your maternity leave any time from the 11 th week before your baby is due onwards Insert Date: End of Statutory Maternity Pay (SMP) If eligible, you will receive SMP for a total of 39 weeks; the remaining 13 weeks of your maternity leave will be unpaid.
+Insert Date: Start of Maternity Leave You may start your maternity leave any time from the 11 th week before your baby is due onwards Insert Date: End of Statutory Maternity Pay If eligible, you will receive SMP for a total of 39 weeks; the (SMP) remaining 13 weeks of your maternity leave will be unpaid.
 If you decide to return to work at this point you must give your Headteacher the required notice of your early return date (see Insert Date: section 2.3).
-End of Maternity Leave You are entitled to 52 weeks' Maternity Leave, and you will be expected to return to work on the day immediately after this period expires.
-If you wish to return earlier, you will need to give the Insert Date appropriate notice.

-Intended date of return to work.
-Insert Date: If returning earlier than 52 weeks, the latest date for notice to Headteacher Is If you wish to return earlier than the end of the normal 52-week period, you should give the school the statutory 8 weeks' notice wherever possible (as a minimum you are required to give 21 days' notice, see section 2.3).
+End of Maternity Leave Insert Date You are entitled to 52 weeks' Maternity Leave, and you will be expected to return to work on the day immediately after this period expires Intended date of return to work.
+Insert Date: If you wish to return earlier than the end of the normal 52-week period, you should give the school the statutory 8 weeks' notice wherever possible (as a minimum you are required to give 21 days' notice, see section 2.3).
 If you are unable to return to work because you are sick, you should contact your Headteacher in the usual way and provide a medical statement.
-Your period of sick leave will start on the intended date of return. -- --
+Your period of sick leave will start on the intended date of return.

-Appendix B Application for Maternity Leave and/or Maternity Pay l intend to start my maternity leave on: and I apply for 39 weeks SMP
+Appendix B Application for Maternity Leave and/or Maternity Pay